 And in Indonesia that meant staying in the cheapest losmens, riding in the most unroadworthy bemos and eating from the most unsavoury food stalls.

 It was to become the blueprint of all my future travels.

 Why?
 Because I discovered that it was the quickest way to experience what I really love about travel – meeting the locals, hearing their stories and, in a small way, experiencing their lives.

 Despite the severe lack of funds, I got to clamber up the ancient stone steps of Borobudur, wander through the terraced rice paddies of Ubud and survive Happy Hour in Kuta.

 But my favourite memory of the trip was playing chess with some young guys in a crappy losmen in Gilamanuk, waiting for the ferry to Banyuwangi in Java, just the other side of the strait.

 It wasn’t such a great memory for the girl I was travelling with.

-She was back in our room fending off the interest of rather large Indonesia rat.
+She was back in our room fending off the interest of rather large Indonesian rat.